 How you can protect yourself

-- Install reputable, up-to-date anti-virus and anti-malware protection software and install patches wherever your anti-virus supplier recommends it.
+- Install reputable, up-to-date anti-virus and anti-malware protection software and keep on top of updates.

-- Backup your files frequently to an external source - such as an external drive or cloud-based storage - that is not linked to your computer.
+- Backup your files frequently to an external source - like an external drive or cloud-based storage - that is not linked to your computer.
 If they are linked, your backed-up data could be encrypted too.

 - Be careful and don’t click on links or open attachments from unknown addresses – you could unknowingly download the malware by clicking on an email attachment, link or online pop-up window.